 So how can you measure it?
 You can’t, but you could tell by the fruits (see the 3 questions at the start of this essay).

-And like “grounding”, the 3P are not a thing, it’s a set of concepts, a metaphor, indicating towards the source of experiencing, the reality of which cannot be grasped by the mind (understood intellectually), as it is pointing out what is behind your every experience, right here and now and anytime.
+And like “grounding”, Mind, Consciousness and Thought are not a thing, not tangible, but a message, a metaphor used by teachers and students, indicating towards the source of experiencing, the reality of which cannot be grasped by the personal, limited mind or understood intellectually.
+It is pointing out what is behind your every experience, right here and now.
 The understanding is experiential in essence, as it is not only about experience, but is experience.
 And the quality of that unfolding experience will change, yet be “grounded” in that which does not change: the unnameable reality of “Mind” or “Consciousness” or whatever you want to call the source of experience.
 It is a self-rewarding process, not dependent on externals.
 It’s a love affair with Truth, as it were.

 The 3P are just a tool to show the way to knowing what you are, just like all paths: non-duality, Buddhism, mystical Christianity, whatever.

 The 3P are not a thing, just a pointer, a teaching tool.